juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 ## How to Use the App

-Step 1: Landing Page – Click "Start" to go to the dashboard.
+Step 1: Landing Page – Click "Start" to go to the User Registration and Login.

+Step 2: User Registration and Login - If first time user, click "Register here" and input Username and Password (two times) and click "Register".
+If already registered, simply input Username and Password and click "Login".
+This brings user to the Dashboard page.

-Step 2: Dashboard Page – Initially empty until players are added.
+Step 3: Dashboard Page – Initially empty until players are added so click on "Prediction" in the navigation bar to go to the Prediction page.

-Step 3: Prediction Page – Enter player stats and injury history to get an AI-driven risk prediction.
+Step 4: Prediction Page – Enter player stats and injury history to get an AI-driven risk prediction by clicking "Predict".
 View risk bar charts.

-Step 4: Save to Profile – Save prediction to the profile system.

-Step 5: Profiles Page – Add player photo, edit stats, write performance notes.
+To refresh prediction, click "New Prediction".
+If satisfied, click on "Save to Profile".

+Step 5: Profiles Page (Profile Picture, Performance Statistics, and Injury History portion) – User will see the first player added in the Profiles page if "Save to Profile" had been clicked on from the Prediction page.
+Click on the name of the player.
+Once in the Profile page of the player, click "Edit Player" if user wishes to add a profile photo (which the user will see by clicking on "Choose File" and selecting a photo wherever it is located in the user's computer), and/or edit stats (note: editing performance stats does not change the predicted risk label per se but the user can change the label as long as it is inputted as either "Low", "Low-Medium", "Medium", "Medium-High", or "High" which will affect the charts in the Dashboard page that the user will be able to see.
+If user does not input it in those predicted risk labels, the charts in the Dashboard page will not show) If satisfied with changes, click "Save Changes", otherwise, click "Cancel".
+If user wants to delete the profile of the player, simply click "Delete Player".

+Step 6: Profiles Page (Notes portion) – User can also add notes in the Notes field.
+Simply write any note (like performance from a previous game, injury that took place, rehabilitation progress since injury, training regimen, food diary, journal log, thoughts at the moment, et cetera) and click on "Add Note".
+Entry of note will show below with date and time when note was created.
+To edit note if user wishes to add anything to the entry, click "Edit" and edit anything in the note field.
+Once satisfied, click "Save Changes" otherwise, click "Cancel".
+If user wants to delete the entry of note, click "Delete".

-Step 6: Dashboard Page (again) – Visuals and summary indicators update in real-time as more data is added.
+Step 7: Dashboard Page (again) – Visuals and summary indicators update in real-time as more data is added.

-Keep adding player data to enrich the dashboard insights and track trends.
+Note: Keep adding player data to enrich the dashboard insights and track trends.

 ## Technology Stack